 The Center meets these objectives through regular courses in various departments, student advising and participation in extracurricular or cultural programs, library acquisition through the Asia Collection of Hamilton Library, networking with other university units or community colleges, community outreach activities, exchange activities with Philippine institutions, and a leadership role in international Philippine Studies.

-For more information please see the Center for Philippine Studies below:
+For more information, please visit the following links below: